MSc Economics and Strategy for Busines

-I chose MSc.
-Economics and Strategy for Business in order to equip myself with the tools to analyze business decisions from an economic perspective keeping in mind their long-term strategic direction.
-The programme provides an extensive combination of courses rich in both quantitative and qualitative content based on elements from economics and strategic management providing an all-round perspective for understanding potential value in a business.
+I chose MSc Economics & Strategy for Business in order to equip myself with the tools to analyse business decisions from an economic perspective keeping in mind their long-term strategic direction.
+The programme provides an extensive combination of modules rich in both quantitative and qualitative content based on elements from economics and strategic management providing an all-round perspective for understanding potential value in a business.
 I also liked the focus on practical application of concepts through case study method of teaching, business simulation exercises and the final consultancy project.
-Learning from industry experts in a unique digital learning environment together with an opportunity to be part of a well-connected global alumni network from both the business school and Imperial College played an important role in my decision.
+Learning from industry experts in a unique digital learning environment together with an opportunity to be part of a well-connected global alumni network from both the Business School and Imperial played an important role in my decision.
 I believed that such an environment would be ideal for developing the requisite skills, knowledge and network to get a head start in my career as a commercial manager in a multinational energy service company.

 What advice would you give to a prospective student considering studying the same Business School programme as you?

-Be ready to explore different opportunities in a fast paced environment – this program is unique in its setup for providing insight into a range of different industries through its courses, guest lectures and workshops as well as bringing together a cohort of students from different professional and cultural backgrounds.
-Performing in a team based multinational environment on practical business cases, as offered by this program, can really develop your skill set and help you understand different cultures.
+Be ready to explore different opportunities in a fast paced environment – this programme is unique in its setup for providing insight into a range of different industries through its modules, guest lectures and workshops as well as bringing together a cohort of students from different professional and cultural backgrounds.
+Performing in a team based multinational environment on practical business cases, as offered by this programme, can really develop your skill set and help you understand different cultures.
 Use this experience to practice management and group decision making skills.

 What is your fondest memory from your time at the Business School? / What do you miss most from your days at the Business School?

 It has been a fantastic opportunity to learn alongside a cohort of talented classmates from so many different backgrounds.
 I have made lifelong friends from around the world and we have shared some very special experiences as part of the programme that I will cherish forever.